Frequently Asked Questions

 The College-Level Examination Program® (CLEP) offers students the opportunity to receive college credit for what they already know.
 CLEP exams must be preapproved in advance of registration for the CLEP exam because not all exams are accepted at Mason.
 CLEP exam scores range on a scale of 20-80 with a 50 or above as passing.
 Students may visit clep.collegeboard.org for more information.

 How do I enter courses as "in progress"?

 Students may enter courses as "in progress" on their worksheet by adding the end date in the "date" section of the form.
-During the application process, prospective students must indicate on their worksheet how they plan on being within nine credits by the time they would start their licensure program.

 How can I appeal a course that has not been accepted?